-Russian communist revolutionary who was the the founder and first leader of the Red Army, which toppled the Russian Monarchy in 1917.
+Russian communist revolutionary who was the founder and first leader of the Red Army, which toppled the Russian Monarchy in 1917.
+He was a political theorist as well as a politician.
+The ideas he developed are commonly known as the ideology of Trotskyism.

-He was born Lev Bornstein and learned to speak Russian, French, German and Ukrainian at a young age.
+He was born Lev Bronstein and learned to speak Russian, French, German, and Ukrainian at a young age.

 He was married to his second wife, Natalia Sedova, from 1903 until 1940, and they raised four kids together.
 His brother-in-law was Bolshevik revolutionary Lev Kamenev.